germs-lab/SOPs/sampling_SOPs/soil sampling for DNA extraction.md

 8. Paper towels
 9. Extra sample bags
 10. Permanent marker
-11. Gallon-size freezer bag to organize samples for freezer storage </br>
+11. Gallon-size freezer bag to organize samples for freezer storage
-**Optional** - in case of composite samplings
+<p><b>Optional</b> - in case of composite samplings </br>
-*	Bucket – one per sampler (for sampling into and mixing soil)
+<li>	Bucket – one per sampler (for sampling into and mixing soil)</li></p>

 ### Procedure (for non-composite samples)
 **Note** Gloves should be warned at all times
 1. Sterile soil probe and gloved hands with 70% ethanol then dry off with paper towels
 2. Collect samples by pushing soil probe into ground according to the desire depth and aggregate in a bucket
-•	Avoid collecting surface residue; remove obvious debris from bucket
+* Avoid collecting surface residue; remove obvious debris from bucket
-•	Push soil probe into ground firmly, but do not pound it in as this compacts soil.
+* Push soil probe into ground firmly, but do not pound it in as this compacts soil
 3. Put collected soil in pre-labeled sample bag.
-Release air in sample bags out before sealing.
+Release air in sample bags out before sealing
 4. Place sample bags into a cooler that contains ice packs immediately
 5. Repeat step 1 to take sample in the next plot/treatment
 6. At the end of sampling, count to be sure all samples are present